brianzelip/github-vscode-themes/README.md

 // Logs an object, see ./dist for details
 ```

-Primer's project currently provides 5 different themes, which are available in this package via the following property names:
+Primer's project currently provides 6 different themes, which are available in this package via the following property names:

 1. `dark`
 2. `darkDefault`
 3. `darkDimmed`
+4. `darkHighContrast`
-4. `light`
+5. `light`
-5. `lightDefault`
+6. `lightDefault`

 ## Contributing